GNU Parted: Text-based

 nparted is the newt-based frontend to GNU Parted.

 Projects have started for an ncurses frontend, that also could be used in Windows (with GNUWin32 Ncurses).

 fatresize offers a command-line interface for FAT16/FAT32 non-destructive resize and uses the GNU Parted library.

 tparted is the TV/FV-based frontend for GNU Parted.

 Graphical front-ends

 GParted is a graphical program using the parted libraries.
 It is adapted for GNOME, one of the two major desktop environments (the other being KDE) for Unix-like installations.
 It is often included as utility on many live CD distributions to make partitioning easier.

 KDE Partition Manager is a Qt graphical program, also included on many live CD distributions, which made use of parted libraries; in version 4.0 its backend KPMcore was ported away from libparted to sfdisk.
 QtParted was another graphical front-end based on Qt that is no longer being actively maintained.

 Pyparted (also called python-parted) is the Python front-end for GNU Parted.

-Linux distributions that come with parted by default include Slackware, Knoppix, sidux, SystemRescueCD, and Parted Magic.
+Linux distributions that come with parted by default include Slackware, Knoppix, sidux, SystemRescueCD, Parted Magic, and GParted Live.